littbarskiadeh/ekyc-project/README.md

 ## Process Flow
-•	Users wishing to open a new account must enter their personal details such as Name, Date of Birth, Address and SIN in a website.
+•	Users wishing to open a new account must enter their personal details such as Name, Date of Birth, Address and SIN in a website.<br/>
-•	The data submitted by the user is temporarily saved in a cloud DB (MongoDB).
+•	The data submitted by the user is temporarily saved in a cloud DB (MongoDB). <br/>
-•	Admin users from Financial Institution then logs in and checks if the user is registered in the Ledger using their unique SIN.
+•	Admin users from Financial Institution then logs in and checks if the user is registered in the Ledger using their unique SIN. <br/>
-•	If the user is found in Ledger, it means that they have already registered before, so the data submitted is verified with data available in ledger.
+•	If the user is found in Ledger, it means that they have already registered before, so the data submitted is verified with data available in ledger.<br/>
-•	If all the details match – application is approved.
+•	If all the details match – application is approved.<br/>
 •	If there is a mismatch in Name or DOB, it means that either the user has entered the details wrong or someone is trying to steal the identity.
-Application is rejected.
+Application is rejected.<br/>
 •	If there is mismatch in address – address is updated and application is approved.